donpdonp/coindust/readme.md

 ### Usage

-* Add a new bitcoin address and private key to the wallet.
+* Add a new bitcoin address and private key to the wallet using an optional account name.
 ```
 $ coindust new comic books
  pub: 1FsS76LHrh8Fq4ee5NP9Df3e2vqf3nzmDj